top of page

 Marina Berio (b.
 1966, Boston, MA)

-A Nisei (second-generation Japanese American) artist Miné Okubo (b.
-1912, Riverside, CA – d.
-2001, New York, NY) worked prolifically as an illustrator and painter and became a prominent figure of Japanese modern artists such as Chiura Obata and Matsusaburo Hibi.
-Her oeuvre has been widely reappraised and newly recognized in recent years.
-A traveling group exhibition, Pictures of Belonging: Miki Hayakawa, Hisako Hibi, and Miné Okubo, curated Dr. ShiPu Wang is currently on view at the Monterey Museum of Art and is scheduled to travel to the Japanese American National Museum.
-Okubo’s works are held in the collections of the Los Angeles County Museum of Art, the Smithsonian American Art Museum, the Japanese American National Museum, the Oakland Museum of California, and the Center for Social Justice & Civil Liberties, among others.
+Okubo was a pioneering Nisei (second-generation Japanese American) artist whose work as an illustrator and painter occupies a vital place in the history of American modernism.
+Associated with a generation of Japanese American artists that includes Chiura Obata and Matsusaburo Hibi, she developed a distinctive visual language shaped by both modernist aesthetics and lived experience.
+Her oeuvre has undergone significant reappraisal in recent years, with renewed institutional attention highlighting its historical and cultural importance.
+A major traveling exhibition, Pictures of Belonging: Miki Hayakawa, Hisako Hibi, and Miné Okubo, curated by Dr. ShiPu Wang, has brought her work to new audiences and is currently on view at the Monterey Museum of Art, with subsequent presentations scheduled at the Japanese American National Museum.
+Okubo’s works are held in prominent public collections, including the Los Angeles County Museum of Art, the Smithsonian American Art Museum, the Japanese American National Museum, the Oakland Museum of California, and the Center for Social Justice & Civil Liberties, among others.

 Asako Tabata (b.
 1972, Kanagawa, Japan)